warwalrux/tools/README.md

 ### repo
 An Apt repository tool that allows you to manage repositories individually list, update, and search for packages by repo, for the easy-making of life.

+### pic-sort

+pic-sort is a script that leverages exif utilities and and heic converter to rename and organize jpg and heic files. for instructions: run the script with no arguments.

+REQUIRES: exif, heif-gdk-pixbuf